SC5/sns2trello/README.md

-# AWS SNS to Slack gateway
+# AWS SNS to Trello gateway

-An AWS Lambda function that publishes posts to Slack based on AWS SNS messages
+An AWS Lambda function that publishes posts to Trello based on AWS SNS messages

 ## Installation